-Exception: If a social worker employed by the Division of Welfare and Supportive Services (DWSS) or the Division of Child and Family Services (DCFS) designates a protective payee, use that individual whether the recipient agrees or not.
+Exception: If a social worker employed by the DWSS or (DCFS) designates a protective payee, use that individual whether the recipient agrees or not.

 - 6. Indian Commodities: A person who receives commodities from the Food Distribution Program on Indian Reservations is ineligible. - 7.
 Fleeing Felons: A person who is: - wanted by law enforcement for any action associated with a crime which is classified as a felony; or - wanted by law enforcement for questioning about a crime which is classified as a felony.